wagtail/rfcs/text/079-roadmap.md

 ### What will we do with the old pages?

-Any we can control redirects from will point to the new roadmap.
+Any pages we can control redirects from will point to the new roadmap.
 The rest we'll change the content on the point at the new roadmap.

 ### Where should the roadmap live?